rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 - HostProcess containers in Windows RKE2 are supported in Kubernetes v1.24.1 and up.
 See [the upstream documentation](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/) for more information.

-## Requirements for Windows Clusters
+## General Requirements

-The general node requirements for networking, operating systems, and Docker are the same as the node requirements for a [Rancher installation](../../../../getting-started/installation-and-upgrade/installation-requirements/installation-requirements.md).
+The general networking and operating system requirements for Windows nodes are the same as for other [Rancher installations](../../../../getting-started/installation-and-upgrade/installation-requirements/installation-requirements.md).

-### OS and Docker Requirements
+### OS Requirements

 Our support for Windows Server and Windows containers match the Microsoft official lifecycle for LTSC (Long-Term Servicing Channel) and SAC (Semi-Annual Channel).